coder-aadii/TarotScope/README.md

 ## **Overview**

-**AuraDeck** is a next-generation web application that brings tarot card readings to life with modern technology and interactive design.
+**TarotScope** is a next-generation web application that brings tarot card readings to life with modern technology and interactive design.
 It offers users an engaging experience by allowing them to choose tarot cards from a visually animated deck to get personalized readings.

 ![Deck Animation](./assets/deck-animation.png)

-Through **AuraDeck**, users can explore their aura, understand their path, and uncover the mysteries of their past, present, and future.
+Through **TarotScope**, users can explore their aura, understand their path, and uncover the mysteries of their past, present, and future.
 The platform is built with scalability and flexibility in mind, with future support for multiple tarot spread techniques and enhanced user features.

 ---